Chadlington

 Chadlington is a village and civil parish in the Evenlode Valley about 3 mi south of Chipping Norton, Oxfordshire.
-The village has five neighbourhoods: Brookend, Eastend, Greenend, Millend and Westend.
+The village has five neighbourhoods: Brook End, Green End, Mill End, East End and West End.

 Archaeology

 There is a bowl barrow about 1.5 mi west of the village.
 Bowl barrows range from late Neolithic to late Bronze Age, i.e. 2400 to 1500 BC.
 The barrow is a scheduled monument.
 Knollbury is a hill-fort 1 mi northwest of the village.
 It is a scheduled monument.